 You don’t need expensive anti-aging creams or plastic surgery to enhance your skin.
 Treat yourself to these indulgent yet affordable suggestions instead.

 Tea face mask.
 White tea and green tea are rich in EGCG, an anti-aging antioxidant.
-Mix green tea powder into brewed white tea to create a face mask that helps fight wrinkles, plumps skin increases cell turnover.
+Mix green tea powder into a brewed white tea to create a face mask that helps fight wrinkles, plumps skin increases cell turnover.

 Hand scrub.
 If your hands’ skin has lost elasticity and fullness, make a sugar and lemon juice hand scrub.
 Sugar crystals exfoliate dull, dead skin.
 Lemon juice’s anti-aging alpha hydroxy acid peels away the dead skin cell layer.
 Moisturizers penetrate better after exfoliation.